algorithmiaio/dev-center/_pages/algorithmia-enterprise/algorithmia-insights.md

 * **Username** - the username used to authenticate to the Kafka cluster
 * **Password** - the password used to authenticate to the Kafka cluster
-* **CA Certificate** - the Certificate Authority certificate used to sign the TLS certificates that the Kafka servers use for communication.
+* **CA Certificate** - the Certificate Authority certificate used to sign the TLS certificates that the Kafka servers use for communication

 ![Image of Kafka connection UI for encrypted, SCRAM connections](/developers/images/algorithmia-enterprise/algorithmia-insights/web-ui-kafka-connection-sasl-scram.png)